FarmData2/FD2-School-Materials/03-Vue1/03-Vue1-Hands-On.md

 ## Preliminaries

+1. Restart your FarmData2 Development Environment in Codespaces.
-1. Synchronize the `development` branch in your clone with the upstream `development` branch.
+2. Synchronize the `development` branch in your clone with the upstream `development` branch.
    - After you synchronize a solution to the tutorials will have been added to `development` in the directory `modules/farm_fd2_school/03-Vue1-Tutorials-Soln`.
-2. Create and switch to a new feature branch for your work on these activities.
+3. Create and switch to a new feature branch for your work on these activities.
    - Create this feature branch from the branch you created for the tutorials to continue from your prior work.
    - OR create this feature branch from `development` to work from the provided solution.